 I. Section V – Motor Carrier Conditions is amended as follows:

-1. Paragraph A.2.b.(3) of the Duties In The Event Of Accident, Claim, Suit Or Loss Condition is replaced by the following:
+1. Paragraph (3) under b. of A.2.
+Duties In The Event Of Accident, Claim, Suit Or Loss is replaced by the following:

 b.
 Additionally, you and any other involved "insured" must: